serban/menubar-ticker/README.md

 ## About

-Menu Bar Ticker is a simple Mac OS X menu bar item that displays the current artist and song playing in iTunes, Rdio, or Spotify.
+Menu Bar Ticker is a simple macOS menu bar item that displays the current artist and song playing in iTunes, Rdio, or Spotify.

 There are no other fancy features.